Growing Up! How to Grow Vertically in Your Garden

 Body

 How is your garden growing?
-Wish you had more space for plants?
+Do you wish you had more space for plants?
 Try vertical gardening to grow up.
-Here are 4 DIY gardening projects to try at home: a garden arch, a pallet garden, a bean teepee, and a living wall.
+Here are four DIY gardening projects to try at home: a garden arch, a pallet garden, a bean teepee, and a living wall.

 • First and foremost: increased yields.
 Making maximum use of space means a heartier harvest.
 Maintaining and harvesting from a vertical planting is also physically easier—plants reach a higher level, so the need to bend and kneel is minimal.

-• More leaf surface is exposed to the sun when plants aren’t sprawling on the ground, which can result in healthier growth.
+• When plants aren’t sprawling on the ground, more leaf surface is exposed to the sun, which can result in healthier growth.

-• Finally: It’s easier on your back, too!
-You can stand up while caring for your plants and while harvesting.
+• Finally, it’s easier on your back, too!
+You can stand up while caring for your plants and harvesting.

 While there are many benefits, do note that vertical gardens might need more frequent watering.
-Wall-mounted planters especially are likely to require regular watering because of the rain shadow cast by the wall.
-Micro, or drip irrigation systems deliver water efficiently and can be coupled with a timer to automate delivery of water.
+Wall-mounted planters, especially, are likely to require regular watering because of the rain shadow cast by the wall.
+Micro or drip irrigation systems deliver water efficiently and can be coupled with a timer to automate the delivery of water.

 Which Plants Are Best for Vertical Gardening?